p4lang/gsoc/2025/contributor_guidance.md

 If you have any P4 related questions, there are some communication channels you can use:

 - For general P4-related questions, use the [P4 forum](https://forum.p4.org).
-- For more real-time and personal communications, use our [Slack workspace](https://p4-lang.slack.com).
+- For more real-time and personal communications, use our [Zulip workspace](https://p4lang.zulipchat.com/).
   - Use [this link](https://join.slack.com/t/p4-lang/shared_invite/zt-a9pe96br-Th73ueaBAwJw1ZbD_z1Rpg) to join.
   - Note that the Slack link on our website is not the major one we use.
 We are working on fixing it.
 - For other communication channels, check out https://p4.org/join/.